Aricwithana/DOMLauncher/README.md

 Folder within the SD CARD folder, just copy stuff to your sdcard AFTER you launch the app the first time.

-HELP WANTED:
+DEVELOPERS:

+The app itself is not extensive.
+I have written a collection of additional Cordova API Plugins to make this app function, the rest is just HTML/CSS/JS.

+These additional plugins include:

+Toggle Wifi
+Toggle Data
+Screen Brightness Controls
+Media/Ringer Volumn Controls
+Wifi Signal
+Cellular Signal
+Unread SMS
+Missed CallS
+Launch Apps/Intents/Activities
+Fullscreen Toggle
+Simple Save -Saving simple string/text based objects to text (html,txt,css,etc) file.
+Get Applications - Gets installed application information and returns as a list to parse.
+Also generates out installed app icons to a folder.

-Since my background is not in Java, I am looking for people that would like to optimize and tweak the Cordova Plugins.
+Many of these plugins are commonly asked for things for the Cordova Library or use in a native application.
+Since my background is not in Java, I am looking for people that would like to optimize and tweak the Cordova Plugins since they are not perfect and fully useable outside DOMLauncher!

+Each comes with a nice javascript wrapper for easy use!

 -Aricwithana